If you service

 New car manufacturers

-are diligently working to produce HEVs.
-Honda has the Honda Accord
+are producing HEVs.
+Honda began with the Honda Accord

 and Honda Civic.
 Toyota has the Toyota Prius, Camry, and Highlander,